sabashahbaz/Harry_vs_Dementor/README.md

 ## Description

-"Harry vs. Dementors" is an exciting game developed using the Python programming language and the Pygame library.
-In this game, players take on the role of Harry Potter, who must fend off waves of Dementors that are attacking from the top of the screen.
-As Harry, you'll have to dodge the Dementors' shots while using your magical abilities to shoot them down.
+"Harry vs. Dementors" is an game developed using the Python programming language and the Pygame library.
+In this game, players take on the role of Harry Potter, to shot spells at the Dementor,

 ## Technical Requirements